-You will also choose four optional modules from the following:
+You will choose four optional modules from a range which typically includes:

 Introduction to Musicology

 This module examines issues that are exercising musicologists in the modern discipline, with a view to preparing you to conduct original research and ultimately prepare you for the profession.
 It is taught as a series of seminars by various members of staff, each introducing a topic related to their own research expertise.

 This module will explore the use of computers for the realtime and non-realtime creation of music and/ or sound installations, within a lecture/workshop environment.
 This will make use of the free and open source DSP and music language SuperCollider.
 Topics may include sound synthesis, realtime processing, interaction, the development of graphical interfaces, etc. Knowledge of computer programming and advanced maths is not a prerequisite.

 This module builds on your previous experience at Birmingham or elsewhere.
 It aims to expand your thinking and musical horizons through theoretical and practical work.
 The module includes listening, reading, programming, performance training and the use of a large range of audio software and hardware.
 The module contains six areas of study: sound generating, editing, mixing and processing techniques; source sound recording techniques (studio and field); approaches to spatialisation; diffusion techniques and the MiniBEAST and BEAST sound systems; advanced topics in programming for electroacoustics and digital signal processing; software critique; and repertoire studies.